Mo-Khalifa96/Data-Analysis-and-Machine-Learning-for-Predictive-Pricing/README.md

 within and outside the course.**
 <br>
 <br>
 **The aim of this project is to develop a machine learning model that can reliably predict car prices.
-To develop such model, an automobile dataset, comprised of different car attributes and capabilities and the actual prices corresponding to each set of attributes, is fed to the model to train it.
+To develop such a model, an automobile dataset, comprised of different car attributes and capabilities and the actual prices corresponding to each set of attributes, is fed to the model to train it.
 More particularly, the dataset is filtered, statistically analyzed, and only the most relevant attributes are selected to train the model.
 To obtain the best performing model, the one most capable of generating reliable predictions, different models are developed, fine-tuned, and evaluated through in-sample and out-of-sample evaluations, and